DNMADE PUBLIC BACHELOR-DEGREE INNOVATION PACKAGING

 DNMADE Mention Space / Public Bachelor’s degree

-Innovation, Packaging, Eco-Design, Communication Space and PLV creation Course
+Innovation, Packaging, Eco-Design, Communication Space and creation of point-of-sale advertising course

 The fight against waste is at the heart of this course.
 Companies are adapting to the contemporary needs of society.
 Sustainable packaging has, in its own right, become a field of innovation.
 This course is based on the understanding and analysis of life cycles (CVA).

 The aim is to develop a transversal vision that takes into account all the contraints that are inherent to packaging and the product from its manufacture (production, logistics, purchasing and marketing) to its end of life in order to find innovative and relevant packaging solutions.

 Humanities / Arts, design and technical culture / Tools for expression and creative exploration / Technologies and materials / Digital tools and languages / Modern languages / Economic and legal contexts / Practice and implementation of projects / Communication and project mediation / Creative approach

 A DNMADE holder can exercise their professional activity as a designer, craftsman or independent technician, company employee or entrepreneur, within different professional structures:

 Design agency, design department integrated in a company, an institution or a local authority, an artisanal or industrial production company or service.
 It provides access to various professional sectors: design management, design and production of material goods, design and immaterial or interactive production, Usage Design, manufacturing and restoration in arts and crafts, research teaching.